tetratelabs/wazero/RATIONALE.md

 ## Project structure

-wazero uses internal packages extensively to balance API compatability desires for end users with the need to safely share internals between compilers.
+wazero uses internal packages extensively to balance API compatibility desires for end users with the need to safely share internals between compilers.

 End-user packages include `wazero`, with `Config` structs, `api`, with shared types, and the built-in `wasi` library.